cpainterwakefield/practical_db_textbook/_sources/01-introduction/introduction.rst

     -- attributed to W. Edwards Deming

-This chapter mostly aims to get you thinking about what it is we are studying when we study databases.
+The main goal of this chapter is to get you thinking about what it is we are studying when we study databases.
+After exploring what we mean by *data* and *database*, you will learn some modern database concepts, and then wrap up with a quick example of working with a *relational database*, the subject of most of this book.

 What is data?
 What is a database?
 :::::::::::::::::::::::::::::::::